mp-se/pressuremon-ui/README.md

-# Gravitymon User Interface
+# Pressuremon User Interface

-This repository contains the user interface for gravitymon, see: https://github.com/mp-se/gravitymon or https://www.gravitymon.com for more details.
+This repository contains the user interface for pressuremon, see: https://github.com/mp-se/pressuremon for more details.

 ## Recommended IDE Setup